zimolzak/sidm2022-notes/Readme.md

 LBP, joint stiffness, sacroiliitis, Lyme.
 Network metric *betweenness centrality* is how much bridging does a node do between others.
 Those play key role in dx journey.
 Osteochondrosis and Anxiety are two with high betweenness centrality.
-Osteochondrosisis considered common, prob a misdx?
+Osteochondrosis is considered common, prob a misdx?
 Themes elicited from parents: kids can't, growing pains, kids get hurt, faking, etc. Also long COVID comorb network, high eigenvector centrality means it's connected to many other high-scoring